 Accessibility ensures apps are usable for everyone, including people with disabilities.
-Accessible React components improve usability, compliance, and overall UX
+Accessible React components improve usability, compliance, and overall UX.

 Semantic HTML